wonderfan/blockchain/code-insight/abi/java.md

 The Java Virtual Machine dynamically loads, links and initializes classes and interfaces.
 Loading is the process of finding the binary representation of a class or interface type with a particular name and creating a class or interface from that binary representation.
 Linking is the process of taking a class or interface and combining it into the run-time state of the Java Virtual Machine so that it can be executed.
 Initialization of a class or interface consists of executing the class or interface initialization method <clinit>.

+The Java Virtual Machine starts up by creating an initial class, which is specified in an implementation-dependent manner, using the bootstrap class loader.
+The Java Virtual Machine then links the initial class, initializes it, and invokes the public class method void main(String[]).
+The invocation of this method drives all further execution.
+Execution of the Java Virtual Machine instructions constituting the main method may cause linking (and consequently creation) of additional classes and interfaces, as well as invocation of additional methods.

+In an implementation of the Java Virtual Machine, the initial class could be provided as a command line argument.
+Alternatively, the implementation could provide an initial class that sets up a class loader which in turn loads an application.
+Other choices of the initial class are possible so long as they are consistent with the specification given in the previous paragraph.

+There are two kinds of class loaders: the bootstrap class loader supplied by the Java Virtual Machine, and user-defined class loaders.
+Every user-defined class loader is an instance of a subclass of the abstract class ClassLoader.
+Applications employ user-defined class loaders in order to extend the manner in which the Java Virtual Machine dynamically loads and thereby creates classes.
+User-defined class loaders can be used to create classes that originate from user-defined sources.
+For example, a class could be downloaded across a network, generated on the fly, or extracted from an encrypted file.

+A class loader L may create C by defining it directly or by delegating to another class loader.
+If L creates C directly, we say that L defines C or, equivalently, that L is the defining loader of C.

+The following steps are used to load and thereby create the nonarray class or interface C denoted by N using the bootstrap class loader.

+First, the Java Virtual Machine determines whether the bootstrap class loader has already been recorded as an initiating loader of a class or interface denoted by N. If so, this class or interface is C, and no class creation is necessary.

+Otherwise, the Java Virtual Machine passes the argument N to an invocation of a method on the bootstrap class loader to search for a purported representation of C in a platform-dependent manner.
+Typically, a class or interface will be represented using a file in a hierarchical file system, and the name of the class or interface will be encoded in the pathname of the file.

+Linking a class or interface involves verifying and preparing that class or interface, its direct superclass, its direct superinterfaces, and its element type (if it is an array type), if necessary.
+Resolution of symbolic references in the class or interface is an optional part of linking.

+This specification allows an implementation flexibility as to when linking activities (and, because of recursion, loading) take place, provided that all of the following properties are maintained:

+A class or interface is completely loaded before it is linked.

+A class or interface is completely verified and prepared before it is initialized.